Revisiting Pre-trained Language Models for Vulnerability Detection: Research Questions (RQs) and Findings

 As shown in Fig.~\ref{fig:semantic_preserving}, the performance of PLMs degrades to varying degrees on different types of transformed data, whereas UniXCoder demonstrates strong robustness to code transformations with an average performance drop of only 0.1\% after transformation.
 A reasonable explanation is that its pre-training phase incorporates a multi-modal contrastive learning task, which helps it maintain consistent predictions for perturbed positive samples.
 In particular, PLMs show the highest robustness to the conditional branch expansion transformation, with an average performance decrease of only 1.3\% after transformation.
-The reason may be that breaking down compound conditions into separate branches provides more detailed logical steps while preserving the original semantic structure.
+A possible reason is that breaking down compound conditions into separate branches provides more detailed logical steps while preserving the original semantic structure.
 However, PLMs exhibit the lowest robustness to the conditional branch negation transformation, with an average performance decrease of 15.8\%.
 This may be because this transformation significantly changes the positions of code snippets, which could cause easily trackable data flows to be separated by unrelated code, making it difficult for PLMs to reliably extract long-distance dependencies.
 Additionally, PLMs have moderate robustness to relational operator reversal and loop branch conversion transformations.
 While reversed comparisons do not change the code logic, they might still pose challenges in model parsing due to variations in tokenization or the interpretation of relational operators.
-Similarly, although the syntactic differences between \texttt{ {while}} and \texttt{ {for}} loops are relatively small, initializing, condition-checking, and incrementing within a single line (as in \texttt{ {for}} loops) versus being spread out (as in \texttt{ {while}} loops) may introduce complexity in semantic parsing. \begin{prompt} \textbf{Answer-6}: Most PLMs exhibit varing degrees of performance drop in semantic-preserving code, indicating they are not yet reliable for detecting potential vulnerable code clones and reuse in real-world scenarios.
-In contrast, UniXCoder mitigates the impact of transformed (positive) samples and maintains consistent performance by incorporating the multi-modal contrastive learning pre-training task.
-This highlights the potential for future VD research to design pre-training objectives that enhance adversarial robustness, thereby improving resilience to code transformations. \end{prompt}
+Similarly, although the syntactic differences between \texttt{ {while}} and \texttt{ {for}} loops are relatively small, initializing, condition-checking, and incrementing within a single line (as in \texttt{ {for}} loops) versus being spread out (as in \texttt{ {while}} loops) may introduce complexity in semantic parsing.